herricane/id2221-project/README.md

-# id2221-project
+# Real-Time Trending Songs on Twitter

-This is the course project of ID2221 Data-Intensive Computing
+This is the course project of ID2221 Data-Intensive Computing.